ashwarya177/AIM-Geocaching/README.md

 4. Start the development server: Run `ng serve` for a dev server.
 5. Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Navigating Code
+Entrypoint to this app is from '/src/index.html' file.

+The '/src/app' folder contains all feature implementation code.

 ## Configuration
 The application can be configured using the following variables in /src/constants.ts file: